-Group Members will assess the necessity and proportionality of any new processing of personal information, and in the case it involves high risks to the rights and freedoms of individuals, it will carry out a data privacy impact assessment.
+Group Members will assess the necessity and proportionality of any new processing of personal information, and in the case it is likely to result in a high risk to the rights and freedoms of individuals, it will carry out a data privacy impact assessment.
 In the event that the data protection impact assessment indicates that the processing will result in a high risk to individuals, Group Members will be required to consult the competent supervisory authorities prior to beginning processing in the absence of measures taken to mitigate the risk.

-Group Members acting as processors on behalf of other Group Members will be required to cooperate as appropriate to assist controllers in ensuring compliance with their obligations under this Rule 1D
+Group Members acting as processors on behalf of other Group Members will be required to cooperate as appropriate to assist controllers in ensuring compliance with their obligations under this Rule 1D.